Guaranteed personal loans

 When comparing personal loans, you need to keep the following in mind:

 - Fees.
-The lender should set out all the relevant costs before you settle on the loan, as this will help you have a better idea of its true cost.
+The lender should set out all the relevant costs before you settle on the loan, as this helps you have a better idea of its true cost.

 - Rates.
-You can expect rates to be higher with a bad credit personal loan, though it is still important to compare these rates to make sure you are receiving the best deal.
+You can expect rates to be higher with a bad credit personal loan, though it is still essential to compare these rates to make sure you are receiving the best deal.